Mil-leon/tp/docs/UserGuide.md

     </box>

-1. **At the end you should have a empty folder with the `PowerBake.jar` file in it similar to this:**
+6. **At the end you should have a empty folder with the `powerbake.jar` file in it similar to this:**

     ![folder](images/powerbake_home_folder.png)|